 It appears third wave of COVID19 in Delhi is now ending: Arvind Kejriwal

-New Delhi, Dec 19: Chief Minister Arvind Kejriwal Saturday said the third wave of the coronavirus pandemic in Delhi seems to be under control now, as the city reported 1,133 fresh cases at a positivity rate of less than 1.5 per cent.
+New Delhi, Dec 19: Chief Minister Arvind Kejriwal on Saturday said the third wave of the coronavirus pandemic in Delhi seems to be under control now, as the city reported 1,133 fresh cases at a positivity rate of less than 1.5 per cent.

 "There was a time in November when the daily cases went up to nearly 8,600.
-But, even then it wasn''t a panicky situation in Delhi, and beds were available.
+But, even then it wasn't a panicky situation in Delhi, and beds were available.
 We fought it all together.
 The fresh cases count today is 1,133, the official report will soon be out," he told an online briefing.

 The highest single-day spike till date -- 8,593 cases -- was reported on November 11.